NCEAS/eml/docs/eml-semantic-annotations-primer.md

 ### Organization of this document
 The purpose of this primer is to provide an introduction to how semantic annotations are structured in EML documents.
-It is expected that you already have some familiarity with the EML schema,.
+It is expected that you already have some familiarity with the EML schema.
 The focus of this document then, is explanation and examples of annotations in EML.

 An addendum contains additional information on specific related topics, with links from the main text where appropriate.

 1. **[Glossary:](#glossary)** Glossary of terms
 1. **[Semantic triples:](#semantic-triples)**  details on their structure, and how structure is leveraged by annotations with examples of their power